Flashcards in Semester 2 Deck (113):

 What are the principles of pseudo-affinity chromatography?

-- ligand attached to matrix is similar in its structure to the substrate or native ligand for the protein
+- ligand attached to matrix similar in structure to substrate

-- commonly used matrix is cross-linked Heparin (eg. Heparin-Sepharose), used to purify DNA-binding proteins as heparin is similar to that of phosphate chain in DNA
+- commonly used matrix is cross-linked Heparin (eg. Heparin-Sepharose), used to purify DNA-binding proteins as heparin similar to phosphate chain in DNA

 What are the principles of dye-chromatography?